discljord/discljord/README.md

     (c/disconnect-bot! connection-ch)))
 ```

-This bot builds slightly on the last, in that it sends its message to the channel it was messaged on (which should include DMs), and if that message is "!disconnect" it will disconnect itself.
+This bot builds slightly on the earlier Hello World bot, in that it sends its message to the channel it was messaged on (which should include DMs), and if that message is "!disconnect" it will disconnect itself.

 Discljord does not currently have an opinion about how you store your state, however in future it may provide additional message pump types which have opinions about state or other parts of your program.
 These will always be opt-in, and you will always be able to write your own message pump like the first example.